taustation-fan/taustation-fan.github.io/README.md

 You can and should pursue a career.
-Performing career tasks is the most reliable source of credits, and once you have been promoted a few times, the only reliable in-game source of bonds.
+Performing career tasks is the most reliable source of credits, and once you have been promoted a few times, the largest reliable in-game source of bonds.

 #### Choosing Your Career